-Application Applied.
+Application : Applied

-Explanation on application of the practice Prior to Board meetings, Directors are provided with minutes of the previous meeting(s).
+Explanation on application of the practice : Prior to Board meetings, Directors are provided with minutes of the previous meeting(s).
 The agenda together with meeting reports and reference materials are disseminated electronically via 'BoardPAC', an iPad-based solution which stores meeting documents digitally in a secured manner.

 Explanation for departure :

-Large companies are encouraged to complete required to complete the columns below.
-Non-large companies are the columns below.
+Large companies are encouraged to complete quired to complete the columns below.
+Non-large companies are e columns below.

-Measure
+Measure :

-Timeframe
+Timeframe :